scaleway/c14-cli/README.md

   -s, --safe=""             Name of the safe to use.
 If it doesn't exists it will be created.
   -p, --parity="standard"   Specify a parity to use -l, --large=false         Ask for a large bucket
-  -k, --sshkey              UUID of ssh keys use for ssh connections (separate by comma)
+  -k, --sshkey              A list of SSH Key UUIDs separated by a comma that will be used for the connection.

 Examples:
         $ c14 create